 There is no evidence.

-Britain has backed off of it, and that's the key point.
+Britain has backed off of it.

-Can a state act to protect vulnerable children, vulnerable children, from a lifetime of being patients, a lifetime of harm, and sterilization.
+Can a state act to protect vulnerable children, vulnerable children, from a lifetime of being patients, a lifetime of harm, and sterilization?

 It keeps you on it.